Sidemen Charity Match: London Stadium (2023)

-2025: Wembley Stadium
+Wembley Stadium (2025–2026)

 The 2025 edition raised over £4.5 million after selling out Wembley Stadium.

-In November 2024, the Sidemen announced a sixth match would be held, later revealing it would take place on 8 March 2025 at Wembley Stadium, the largest stadium in the United Kingdom.
+In November 2024, the Sidemen announced a sixth match would be held, later revealing it would take place on 8 March 2025 at Wembley Stadium, the largest stadium in the United Kingdom and the 17th-largest stadium in the world.
 The event sold out within three hours after ticket sales went live, drawing 90,000 spectators.
 The halftime show was performed by rapper AJ Tracey, with KSI also performing "Thick of It".
 Following a 9–9 draw, the YouTube Allstars won the subsequent penalty shoot-out 5–4.
 The squad list featured Mark Rober, Logan Paul, CarryMinati and Jynxzi.
 In a reiteration of his skit from the 2023 edition, Fosh responded to another yellow card from Clattenburg by putting it in a pocket-sized paper shredder.
 The match raised over million for BBC's Children in Need (50%), Sidemen's Bright Side (43%) and M7 Education (7%), and drew in over eight million live viewers.

+On the 14 December 2025, it was announced that the Charity Match would return for a seventh instalment in 2026.
+The match was played on 18 April 2026, with the YouTube Allstars defending their victory, following a 10–10 draw and a 4–1 win in the subsequent penalty shoot-out.
+In a first for the event, three members of the Sidemen—KSI, Miniminter and Behzinga—played on the YouTube Allstars.
+Notable events in the match included referee Clattenburg overturning Sidemen FC player Niko Omilana's early goal over an ostensibly incorrect offside decision; and Fosh, in a third iteration of his yellow card–denial skits, burned a yellow card from Clattenburg in a magic trick.
+Fosh was initially not invited to participate in the match, but was asked by Miniminter via a voice note sent six days before the match to join after Spanish YouTuber El Rubius, who was announced to join the YouTube Allstars in the Sidemen Charity Match draft held the previous month, dropped out of the match, with Fosh having only that time to come up with and prepare the card burning skit.
+Multi-platinum rapper Tinie Tempah performed the halftime show.
+The match raised over £6.2 million for two returning Sidemen-affiliated charities: Bright Side (86%) and M7 Education (14%).